kosyfrances/heroku_log_drain_elk_stack/README.md

 $ heroku drains:add https://YOUR_USERNAME:YOUR_PASSWORD@YOUR_INSTANCE_IP_ADDRESS:1514 -a <app_name>
 ```
 Replace `YOUR_USERNAME` and `YOUR_PASSWORD` with your new username and password specified in the `vars.yml` file that you updated.
 Be sure to replace `<app_name>` with the name of your app on heroku.

+Go back to kibana, select `Use event times to create index times`

+This is the index pattern for heroku on Kibana - `[heroku-logs-]YYYY.MM.DD`

+You should be able to see your logs on Kibana after that.